Shame is part of the human condition but it is not widely understood

 Overt shame is easier to detect.
 Overt shame is a general sense, or a sense in certain situations of there is something wrong with me.
 A healthy example of this is when we hear people saying something like, Oh my God, shame when they act in a way that they don't feel is appropriate.
 But hopefully soon after this experience they will carry on with life as usual.
 But overt shame can also be an unhealthy sense of something being wrong with us.
 Covert shame is harder to detect and often results from developmental trauma.
 This form of shame is immensely painful and hides behind other emotions, and often anxiety, and depression.
 Covert shame can be omnipresent for some people.
 When babies, for whatever reason, are not attuned to well in infancy, they can internalise a fierce sense of shame.
 This is because babies rely on their caregivers to regulate their automated nervous system and if their primary caregiver or others are not regulated themselves or not sufficiently attuned to their baby, then that baby can internalise that sense of wrongness.
 What did I do wrong?
 What is wrong with me?
 Shame.

 I want to emphasise here that this post is not intended to blame or shame by any stretch of the imagination.
 We all do our best with where we are at and what resources we have available but my wish is that this knowledge will help some people to deal with their own shame or the shame their children may experience.
 We can all be healed.
 And at this point I'd like to state that a simple affirmation of "What I do matters, who I am matters" can begin that journey to healing.
 Write it on the fridge.
-Say it to yourself whenever you notice shame peaking out within your body and psyche.
+Say it to yourself whenever you notice shame rearing its ugly head within your body and psyche.

 But, there is another way.
 We can withdraw but rather than isolating and losing faith, we can offer ourselves comfort, and kindness and reassess the situation.
 Let's say you've had an argument with someone and they tell you that you are overreacting.
 And then on top of feeling all sorts of emotions including possibly shame, you feel shame for the fact you might be overreacting to the situation in front of you.
 And of course in this scenario you might also feel unseen by the other person.
 What are you going to do?
 Any of the above or something different?